DmitryLogunov/tree_catalog_validator/Readme.md

-## Validators of tree catalog structure and .htaccess file

-### Module for validation of  tree structure catalog in the context of  .htaccess
+## Validators of tree structure catalog in the context of  .htaccess

 The following checks are performed: